jchristopherson/diffeq/README.md

 $\frac{1}{\gamma h} M - J$ by means of a QR factorization with column pivoting, so it is able to accommodate a singular $M$ and solve index-1 DAEs.
-The Kennedy-Carpenter ESDIRK integrators use implicit stage solves and a consistent-derivative calculation.
-Consequently, all three integrators can accommodate a singular $M$ and solve index-1 DAEs.
+The Kennedy-Carpenter ESDIRK integrators use implicit stage solves and a consistent-derivative calculation, and `bdf` factors
+$\frac{\alpha_0}{h} M - J$ in the same spirit.
+Consequently, all of these integrators can accommodate a singular $M$ and solve index-1 DAEs.
 The [Differential-Algebraic Equations](#differential-algebraic-equations) example works such a problem.
 Two points are worth noting when doing so.
 The initial conditions handed to `solve` must satisfy the algebraic constraints, and a problem of index greater than one must first be reduced to index 1, typically by differentiating its constraint equations with respect to the independent variable.

+The `adams` integrator is the exception.
+It integrates $y'$ directly, so it must resolve the mass matrix rather than merely carry it along as a factor.
+It therefore requires $M$ to be nonsingular and reports `DIFFEQ_SINGULAR_MATRIX_ERROR` if it is not.
+A DAE must be given to one of the other integrators.

 ## API Overview
 The public API is organized around a model container and interchangeable